Disclosure: If you make a purchase through the links posted below, I may receive a small compensation. Read the full disclosure.

 Book of the Month ships via USPS on the 6th day of each month.

-Books always come neatly sealed in perfect condition.
+Books always come neatly packed and in perfect condition.

 The jackets contain a BOTM logo, and the back shows the month the book was selected.